AkashNavale-BI/Power-BI-Projects/Customer_Behavior_Analysis/README.md

 - Profiled the dataset using `.info()`, `.describe()` and null checks to establish baseline data quality.
 - Found 37 missing values in `review_rating`.
 Rather than dropping rows or using a global mean, I filled them with the **median rating within each product category** — ratings vary meaningfully by category, so a category-level median preserves that signal.
 - Standardised all column names to lowercase with underscores for clean SQL compatibility.
-- Engineered `age_group` using quartile binning (`pd.qcut`) into Young Adult, Adult, Middle-aged and Senior — giving four balanced cohorts instead of arbitrary age brackets.
+- Engineered `age_group` using quartile binning (`pd.qcut`) into Young Adult, Adult, Middle-aged and Senior-giving four balanced cohorts instead of arbitrary age brackets.
 - Engineered `purchase_frequency_days` by mapping the text field `frequency_of_purchases` to numeric day intervals (Weekly → 7, Fortnightly → 14, Quarterly → 90, etc.), converting a categorical field into something measurable.
 - Verified `discount_applied` and `promo_code_used` were identical across all 3,900 rows, then dropped the redundant column.
 - Loaded the cleaned dataframe into SQL Server via SQLAlchemy with a trusted connection.

-### 2. Business Analysis — SQL
+### 2. Business Analysis - SQL

 Ten business questions answered using SQL Server, covering: